 Successful B2B Social Media Engagement

-Social media engagement is an integral part of your inbound marketing strategy because it creates and maintains brand awareness.
+Social media engagement is an integral part of your inbound marketing strategy.
+It helps you create and maintain brand awareness.
 It’s particularly useful for large B2B companies that also sell in the B2C space or are well known to the general public.
 When you Google “successful B2B social media campaigns,” many examples include giants such as GE, IBM, Cisco, John Deere, and Boeing.

 Obviously, these companies have the budget and staff to create and execute large-scale social media campaigns.
 Because these brands are widely recognized, they can generate social media engagement beyond clients and prospects.
 They can catch the interest of investors, media, academia, and people who like to read about technology, machinery and aircraft.